Darcylet/EcoMeter/README.md

 EcoMeter was built with OOP principles to ensure scalability, modularity, and maintainability.
 Below are the core OOP principles applied:

 - **Encapsulation:** Key functionalities, such as energy data processing and analytics, are encapsulated within classes, ensuring that data integrity is maintained and only relevant methods have access to sensitive data.
-- **Inheritance:** The project employs inheritance to create specialized classes for different household types (e.g., ApartmentHousehold, DetachedHousehold) that inherit common functionality from a base Household class.
+- **Inheritance:** The project employs inheritance to create specialized classes for different appliance types that inherit common functionality from a base Appliances class.
-- **Polymorphism:** Methods such as `calculateEnergyUsage()` are overridden in derived classes to provide tailored calculations based on household type.
+- **Polymorphism:** Methods such as `displayTip()` are overridden in derived classes to provide tailored calculations based on the tip.
 - **Abstraction:** Core functionalities like data retrieval, energy usage calculation, and reporting are abstracted to simplify complex operations, allowing users to interact seamlessly with the application.

 ## III.
 Chosen Sustainable Development Goal (SDG) and Its Integration